Geometric transitions and SYZ mirror symmetry: Introduction

 \begin{Thm}[Theorem \ref{MainTheorem}] The punctured generalized conifold $G_{k,l}$ is mirror symmetric to the punctured orbifolded conifold $O_{k,l}$ in the sense that the deformed punctured generalized conifold $\widetilde{G_{k,l}}$ is SYZ mirror symmetric to the resolved punctured orbifolded conifold $\widehat{O_{k,l}}$, and the resolved punctured generalized conifold $\widehat{G_{k,l}}$ is SYZ mirror symmetric to the deformed punctured orbifolded conifold $\widetilde{O_{k,l}}$.

-\end{Thm} According to Theorem \ref{MainTheoremIntro} the mirror duality of the conifold is purely caused by the fact that the conifold is a generalized and orbifolded conifold.
+\end{Thm} According to Theorem \ref{MainTheoremIntro} the mirror duality of the conifold is purely caused by the fact that the conifold can be seen as either a generalized or an orbifolded conifold.
 The mirror duality of $G_{k,l}^\sharp$ and $O_{k,l}^\sharp$ has previously been studied by physicists Aganagic, Karch, Lust and Miemiec in \cite{AKLM}, where they use gauge theory and brane configurations.
+Our work mathematically confirms their gauge-theoretic assertion, and also provides a supportive evidence to Morrison's conjecture that geometric transitions are reversed under mirror symmetry.

 In the present paper, we use the framework introduced by the second author with Chan and Leung \cite{CLL} for defining SYZ mirror pairs.
 Namely, generating functions of open Gromov--Witten invariants of fibers of a Lagrangian fibration were used to construct the complex coordinates of the mirror.
 The essential ingredient is wall-crossing of the generating functions, which was first studied by Auroux \cite{Aur}.
 We can also bypass symplectic geometry and employs the Gross--Siebert program \cite{GS} which uses tropical geometry instead for defining mirror pairs.
-This approach was taken by Castano-Bernard and Matessi \cite{CM} in the study of mirror symmetry for conifold transitions for compact Calabi--Yau varieties.
-In this paper this would be unnecessary since symplectic geometry can be handled directly.
+This tropical approach was taken by Castano-Bernard and Matessi \cite{CM} in the study of conifold transitions for compact Calabi--Yau varieties.
+Although our work has some overlap with theirs, the methods and interests are quite different, and we also investigate more general situations.
+In this paper tropical geometry is unnecessary since symplectic geometry can be handled directly.

-One interesting feature of the present work is the dependence of the choice of a Lagrangian fibration, namely the choice of a Lagrangian fibration has to be compatible with the choice of an anti-canonical divisor in order to obtain the desired mirror.
-For example, the resolved generalized conifold $\widehat{G_{k,l}}$ admits two different Lagrangian fibrations: the Gross fibration and a `doubled' Gross fibration constructed in this paper.
-The Gross fibration is not compatible with the anti-canonical divisor $D_G$, and hence does not produce the orbifold conifold as the mirror.
-Choosing an appropriate Lagrangian fibration is a key step in our work.